1jour1vin

 Wine rated (2025 guide) 91/100

-The Morgon 2023 has a very pleasant, almost soothing bouquet, with aromas of blackberry and raspberry that unfold discreetly in the glass.
-The palate is medium-bodied, with a slightly spicy attack.
-It has a pleasant hint of bitterness that counterbalances the red fruit core, with just a pleasant tingle on the finish.
+The 2023 Morgon has a very pleasant, almost soothing bouquet, with aromas of blackberry and raspberry that emerge subtly in the glass.
+On the palate, it is medium-bodied, with a slightly spicy attack.
+It features a pleasant hint of bitterness that balances the core of red fruit, with just a pleasant tingle on the finish.
 The 2023 is a well-crafted Morgon.
 I even prefer it to the previous vintage.

 James Suckling